booz-allen-hamilton/rapid-usda-eat-ux/documentation/our-story.md

 **"I'd prefer if you text me because I don't have a computer."**
 **"If there is information I need to know, you don't want to hide it (behind a menu)."**

 In one test, Lucinda, a 43 year-old single mother of two, filled out the adult income and clicked, "save."
 She wanted to go back to make edits and was confused about how to go back to our modal box.
 She asked out loud, "How do I get back to income?"
 The design team changed some language on the form to make the functionality more clear.
-Here is the questionnaire that she filled out after her test:

 To learn a little more, we set up a test on **usertesting.com** to test five people with low computer literacy in an unmoderated usability test.
 We gave users a scenario that they were applying for benefits for their three children - two children and one foster childer.
 Our user poor had average to low computer literacy, took the test on a desktop computer, made under $40,000 a year, and were parents or foster parents between the ages of 18-50.
 Overall, 3/5 users completed scenario C successfully.
 Other users went straight for the option of recieveing other benefits.
 Here is what they said: